 Nature Study by Laurel Dodge

 Laurel Dodge is an expert in environmental studies and has created programs to introduce families and children to the natural world.
 She writes: “The easy exploration of nature that was a foundation of childhood in previous generations was based on unstructured summers, weekends, and afternoons.
-Kids now…are too busy to romp freely in forest and field.
-Instead of taking off on their own adventures with the neighborhood kids, children are shuttled from one scheduled activity to the next.
-When they are home, they spend too much time indoors".
+Kids now are too busy to romp freely in forests and fields.
+Instead of taking off on adventures with the neighborhood kids, children are shuttled from one scheduled activity to the next.
+When they are home, they spend too much time indoors."

-The first book, Nature Study for the Whole Family, serves as an introduction.
-It is gives the rationale, advice, information, and the author's experiences with her children.
-It is a winner of a Bronze Medal in the 2011 LIVING NOW Book Awards
+The first book (in what has been planned as a series that is currently unfinished) serves as an introduction to the curriciulum.
+It is gives the rationale for the books, as well as advice, information, and the author's experiences with her children.
+It is a winner of a bronze medal in the 2011 Living Now Book Awards.

 Books in this series